 Figure 2 summarises the innovation on detector technologies that has to occur for the next generation of accelerator-based HEP experiments.
 An impressive step forward was achieved in detector and accelerator performance at the LHC.
 A further innovative step will be needed for the next generation of detectors.
 To achieve better time, spatial and energy resolution, high granularity is of major importance for tracking detectors and calorimetry.
-At large electron-positron machines, like a future Higgs factory, low power consumption and a minimal amount of material (referred to as low “material budget”) in the tracking detectors are crucial design criteria.
+At large electron-positron machines, like a future Higgs factory, full event reconstruction renders low power consumption and a minimal amount of material (referred to as low “material budget”) in the tracking detectors as crucial design criteria.
 4D tracking and 5D calorimetry – i.e. adding precise timing information to space points and highly granular energy measurements - are becoming a reality in HEP and will need to become mainstream for the future Higgs factories.
 Software for detector simulation and data reconstruction is a key ingredient both at the design stage and for validating detector performance; it needs to consider diverse computing environments and highly-parallel structures.
-Moreover, machine learning algorithms and tools are becoming a standard in HEP and will have to be embedded in all the steps of data processing.
+Moreover, machine learning algorithms and tools are becoming a standard in HEP and will have to be embedded in all steps of data processing.
 Stringent constraints are imposed on the purity of gases and other materials used in the detectors.
 System aspects such as the mechanical support structures, compact interconnections and cooling of detector systems have also to be considered at an early design stage, tested and validated.

 AIDAinnova will advance detector technologies beyond the state-of-the-art and improve the detector development infrastructures available to the European particle physics community.